 Polycystic Ovary Syndrome (PCOS) is the most common hormonal condition to affects women.
-In this month’s blog, our resident women’s health dietitian Nicole Saliba from our Eastsense by ORS clinic unpacks what PCOS is and what role diet and lifestyle plans play in managing the condition.
+In this month’s blog, our resident women’s health dietitian Nicole Saliba from our Eatsense by ORS clinic unpacks what PCOS is and what role diet and lifestyle plans play in managing the condition.

 What is PCOS?